Updated June 2020 (Originally published August 2019)

 Find a coaching or training course to support your personal development

-TA Barker Associates run FREE seminars, Coaching and Training to support managers personal development – get in touch to find out the next series of dates.
+TA Barker Associates offer one to one and group Coaching and Training to support managers personal development – get in touch to find out the next series of dates.
 Tracy-Anne@tabarkerassociates.co.uk